jellyfin/jellyfin-meta/policies-and-procedures/jellyfin-social-contract.md

 Jellyfin is and will remain 100% free software.
 This includes both software freedom as defined by the Free Software Foundation in [The Free Software Definition](https://www.gnu.org/philosophy/free-sw.html.en), as well as cost.
 The Jellyfin project will not charge any amount of money for the software it provides.

-*In human terms*: We are free as in beer and free as in cost forever.
+*In human terms*: We are both free as in speech, and free as in beer, forever.

 2. Jellyfin will remain funded entirely by donations.